-“Being justified freely by His grace through the redemption that is in Christ Jesus.”—Romans 3:24
+“Being justified freely by His grace through the redemption that is in Christ Jesus:”—Romans 3:24 (KJV)

 “Jesus answered, ‘…I honor My Father…’”—John 8:49

-Jesus always honored His Father through behaving like Him.
-So much so, that even as He was dying on the cross, He honored His mother by seeing that she was taken care of…
+Jesus always honored His Father… and His Father’s ways.
+So much so, that even as He was dying on the cross, He obeyed the fifth Commandment by honoring His mother… seeing that she was taken care of…

 “When Jesus therefore saw His mother, and the disciple whom He loved standing by, He said to His mother, ‘Woman, behold your son!’
 Then He said to the disciple, ‘Behold your mother!’
 And from that hour that disciple took her to his own home.”—John 19:26-27

-Jesus showed the honor we are meant to give our mothers and fathers even as He was hanging on the cross…
+Yeshua showed the honor that we are meant to give our mothers and fathers even as He was hanging on the cross!

-Even while He was in agony—when taking a breath would have been nearly impossible—He did not dismiss God’s law nor the importance of love!
+Even while Jesus was in agony—when taking a breath would have been nearly impossible—He did not dismiss God’s Commandment, nor the importance of love!

-That Jesus spent some of His last moments on the cross honoring His earthly mother—in pain and sacrifice—should be to us a sign of the importance of honoring our parents.
+That Yeshua spent some of His last moments on the cross honoring His earthly mother—in pain and sacrifice—should be to us a sign of the importance of honoring our parents.
 Of keeping a law that Jesus Himself quoted and believed should be followed; not simply for the sake of obedience or the promise of blessing, but to emulate the Father!
 Loving as He does!
 Honoring as He does!

-May we all, this Mother’s Day—and every day—strive to honor the mothers in our lives; biological, adoptive, and spiritual.
+May we all, this Mother’s Day—and every day—strive to honor the mothers in our lives; biological, adoptive, and spiritual alike.

-May we grow to be more like Him every day as we honor them.
-And may it spark within us a greater understanding of the Father’s love; that we may find
+May we grow to be more like God every day as we honor our parents.
+And may it spark within us a greater understanding of the Father’s love and Godly honor!